kragen/dernocua/text/microlisp.md

 say `return tuple(result)` you eliminate this space waste at the cost of an extra copy, similar to the `list->packed` approach.

-It sure is a lot less fucking code, though, isn’t it?
+It sure is a lot less fucking code than the Scheme, though, isn’t it?

 In this particular case an additional angle on the problem is to consider `set-subtract` as a potentially lazy sequence transformer,